 Kevin rolled down the driver’s-side window.
 “Hey!
 You!
 Open up the gate.”

 A security-guard sitting in a booth crossed his arms.
+He wore a leather jacket and sunglasses.
 “No one gets onto the Bronson Estate without permission.”

 “Call Alphonse.
 He’s gotta be expecting us.”